 For our little experiment, we went for three bold shades in three different formulations: cream, pressed powder and loose powder.
 Then we chose Mandi, one of our Graphic Designers, to model them.
 Mandi happens to be ultra-fair, just to add one more layer to the challenge.

 This fan brush allows you to achieve the perfect whisper-light application of powder products.
-Its white boar bristles allow you to see just how much product you’ve picked up, giving you maximum control—a necessity with deep blush colors.
-We barely needed any Cabernet to make a big impact!
+Its white bristles allow you to see just how much product you’ve picked up, giving you maximum control and a precise application.

 Next up was Youngblood Pressed Mineral Blush in Temptress.
 This shimmery deep berry red caught our eye right away.
 Not only is it wildly different than the other shades in the line, it’s got fall written all over it (not to get ahead of ourselves or anything).
 The jane iredale White Fan Blush Brush came to the rescue once again.